IUI vs IVF: Which Fertility Treatment Is Right for You? A Hyderabad Specialist’s Honest 2026 Guide

 • Your timeline and family-building goals

 For some couples, the right answer is to begin with 2–3 IUI cycles and reassess.
 For others, it is to proceed directly to IVF.
 There is no shame in either path — the right path is the one most likely to bring you home with a healthy baby in your arms.
+Thinking about parenting milestones helps couples weigh these IUI and IVF fertility treatments.

-Frequently Asked Questions: IUI vs IVF
+Frequently asked questions: IUI vs IVF

 Is IUI painful?